 Ear clearing techniques for divers

-Ear clearing troubles are the No. 1 reason most kids stop diving and adults end a dive.
+Ear clearing troubles are the No. 1 reason most people stop diving

 But there are a few Kids Sea Camp tricks and techniques, that will help most divers equalize easier.